jurahel/GANs/README.md

 In the concept of GANs, a generative neural network (generator) proposes a random candidate, here a distribution.
 Subsequently, a discriminative network (discriminator) judges the likelihood of the candidate and the belonging to the population.
 In case a candidate resembles the population, it achieves a high score in terms of a probability.
-The probability score is then fed back to improve the training of the discriminator.
+The probability scores of both samples from the underlying distributions and candidate distributions are then fed back to improve the training of both networks.
+The lower scheme summarizes the process.
 ![GAN-Scheme](https://github.com/jurahel/GANs/blob/master/GAN_scheme.png)